Battle-Tested SLO Monitoring: The Free Prometheus Alert Generator

 Error Budget Tracking Over Long Windows

 The tool generates recording rules that efficiently calculate error budget remaining over 7, 30, or 90-day windows—even in high-cardinality environments.
-This is where our production experience really shines, which we’ll explore in detail below.
+This is where the technique earns its keep, which I’ll explore in detail below.

 Configuration Management